brucefan1983/GPUMD/README.md

    * It can calculate the thermal conductivity of a system of finite length or the thermal boundary resistance (Kapitza resistance) of an interface or similar structures using non-equilibrium MD (NEMD) methods.
 The spectral decompositions method as describ ed in Ref.
 [3] has also been implemented.

+* GPUMD was firstly used for heat transport simulations only but we are now making it more and more general.

 # Citations